hbuddana/Azure_Data_Factory_COVID-19_Reporting/README.md

 - Population Data
 - Test Conducted Data

 We used various components of ADF Pipeline activities to ingest the data from both HTTP Data Source and Azure Storage Account to Azure DataLake.
-Some of those activities are;
+Some of those activities are:

 - Validation Activity
 - Get Metadata Activity